Unlock The Secret To Mastering 1-2 Additional Practice Transformations Of Functions – See What Top Tutors Do!

 How Function Transformations Work

-This is where we get into the details.
+It's where we get into the details.
 Let's break down each type with real practice examples.

 Horizontal and Vertical Shifts

 Here's the key: when you see f(x - h), the graph shifts right by h.
+When you see f(x + h), it shifts left by h.
 The sign flips.
-When you see f(x + h), it shifts left by h.
 This is the part most people get wrong.

 Similarly, +k shifts up, -k shifts down.

-Practice 1: Graph y = |x| shifted 4 units right and 2 units up Easy to understand, harder to ignore.
-Turns out it matters..
+Practice 1: Graph y = |x| shifted 4 units right and 2 units up Simple as that..

 The parent function is y = |x|, that V-shape starting at the origin.
 We need f(x - 4) + 2.